OchianIulian/Automation-Testing/README.md

 2. Test Signup with Invalid Credentials: Tests the signup process with invalid user credentials.
 3. Test Signup with Empty Fields: Tests the signup process with empty fields.

+### Data provider generator
+It generates different data providers by their name and number of tests.
+See code documentation.

 ## Contributors
 GitHub: OchianIulian